Nekson228/ExponentialRegression/README.md

 L(\textbf{p}) = \sum_{i=1}^p(y_i-f(t_i, \textbf{p}))^2
 $$

-The method to optimize will be Levenberg-Marquardt algorith used in built-in curve fit optimizer for scikit-learn.
+The method to optimize will be Levenberg-Marquardt algorith used in built-in curve_fit optimizer for scipy.

 ## Levenberg-Marquardt algorithm (LMA)